Explore the Speakers

 The UK Parliament Teacher Ambassador Programme: What It Is & How It Could Help Our Students

 The UK Parliament Teacher Ambassador Programme is a three-day CPD opportunity held in Westminster, bringing together teachers from across the UK.
 It helps educators develop practical ways to bring democracy and parliamentary processes into the classroom through engaging, real-world learning.
-This session offers a valuable chance to share resources, exchange ideas, and collaborate on effective approaches to teaching these topics in schools.
+This session offers a valuable chance to share resources, exchange ideas and collaborate on effective approaches to teaching these topics in schools.

 All staff